FaithAlone.net

 Therefore, these rules do not allow for anyone to say anything that is not explicitly interpreted before the assembly.
 If the tongue cannot be interpreted, that person is to keep silent.

 Finally, things must be conducted "decently and in order".
 Perhaps the biggest reproach that the Charismatic movement, with their false practice of glossolalia, has brought upon the name of Christ, is in this regard.
-Nonbelievers use the Charismatics' frenzied, out-of-control, chaotic assemblies to mock and blaspheme Jesus Christ, as a result of violating this commandment (1 Corinthians 14:23).
+Nonbelievers can be turned away from Christianity after observing a frenzied, out of control, chaotic assembly (1 Corinthians 14:23).

 Addressing Charismatic Proof Texts

-There are four passages used by Charismatics to defend their view of the gift of other tongues, and they are:
+There are four passages used by Charismatics to defend their view of the gift of other tongues.
+They are:

 • Romans 8:26